 Original page size changes with the last issue included: with page two of Strange Tales issue 162 it shifts to the modern art size.
 It’s a dramatic difference as you turn the page.

 Almost all pages are from Steranko’s personal files and are very clean with slight to heavy yellowing.
-As well there are quite a few pages of original art that look like photostats, in fact most of issue 160, labeled “Page not scanned from original art”.
+As well there are quite a few pages of original art that look like photostats, in fact, most of issue 160, labelled “Page not scanned from original art”.
 There is only one page recreated from the published comic with colour removed.
+In total eleven pages are not from original art.
 The scanned file pages are clear and crisp, the photostats slightly blurry.

 Steranko Nick Fury Agent of S.H.I.E.L.D.
 Artist’s Edition is this artist’s first works at Marvel.
 IDW is preparing a second volume completing the Strange Tales stories and including Nick Fury and Captain America, arguably Steranko at the height of his talent.
 I can’t wait.